 Patient history is crucial to determine any general health problems, medications, and environmental factors contributing to involuntary eye movement.
 It is also necessary to determine whether the nystagmus is congenital or acquired.

 A visual acuity test is an important nystagmus test.
 It tells the eye doctor about the visual status of patients with or without optical correction, and any possibility of vision improvement.

-The refraction test determines the appropriate lens power that may contribute to achieve the best possible vision and to dampen the effect.
+The refraction test determines the appropriate lens power that may contribute to achieving the best possible vision and dampening the effect.
 Any type of refractive error myopia, hyperopia, or astigmatism should be corrected before starting any treatments.

-Eye movement, eye-focus, and ability of both eyes to work together (teaming) are necessary to achieve a clear, single vision.
+Eye movement, eye focus, and the ability of both eyes to work together (teaming) are necessary to achieve a clear, single vision.
 This nystagmus test looks for any problem related to ocular motility, vergence, phorias, or tropias.
 These tests help to determine the position of the null zone if any which is the main focus of treatment.